Mindfulness during stroke rehabilitation can lead to big gains.

 Of course, we can’t start talking about stroke recovery without first discussing neuroplasticity.

 Neuroplasticity is the process the brain uses to create and strengthen neural pathways.
-This process illustrates how the brain is capable of changing and healing after a stroke.
+This process illustrates how the brain can adapt and heal after a stroke.

-The process of neuroplasticity occurs based on learning and experience.
+The process of neuroplasticity is based on learning and experience.

 Therefore, to activate neuroplasticity, you must practice the skills you want to relearn.
 You’re likely already doing this during your therapy sessions, and hopefully at home, too.